• Home

 Long Island City and Astoria

 In the primary months of these 12 months, I proved once more to myself that there’s no better community for a meal crawl than these two conjoined areas with an indeterminate border between them.
-The city had its first important fish fry establishing in a while with Mothership Meat Company (27-20 40th Ave., Long Island City), wherein the brisket and the red meat shoulder are the standouts thus far, almost overshadowed with the aid of an extraordinary outside lawn and admirable listing of small-batch beers.
+The city had its first important fish fry in a while with Mothership Meat Company (27-20 40th Ave., Long Island City), wherein the brisket and the red meat shoulder are the standouts thus far, almost overshadowed by the aid of an extraordinary outside lawn and an admirable listing of small-batch beers.

 Jersey City and Staten Island

 The list of burgeoning food neighborhoods goes on and on.
 In Jersey City’s Journal Square, India Square now boasts 30 Indian eating places, of which six are committed solely to the biryani.
-Hyderabadi dum biryani is the most commonplace shape, and Darbar Biryani (769 Newark Ave, Jersey City) does some of the neighborhood’s fine.
-Meanwhile, locations to snack like Minar Kebab (771 Newark Ave, Jersey City), a concession within the front of a halal meat market, retain to proliferate.
+Hyderabadi dum biryani is the most commonplace shape, and Darbar Biryani (769 Newark Ave, Jersey City) does some of the neighborhood’s finest.
+Meanwhile, locations to snack like Minar Kebab (771 Newark Ave, Jersey City), a concession within the front of a halal meat market, continue to proliferate.
 Nothing better than traveling the nabe at the same time as ingesting a grilled lamb kebab wrapped in a paper-thin pita.

 Alice